zimmat/Node-Tutorial/node-tutorial/filter.md

 Run the program from the command line using: `node filter-numbers.js`

 Run `mocha` from the command line.
 At least two tests should pass at this stage.

+Now get going and [print some users](/node-tutorial/print.html) to the console.